 In the vacuum of space, Feldman of course couldn’t hear the drill as it did its work but if he placed his gloved hand on the cylinder he could feel the vibrations.
 The drill sank easily through the ice coating.
 As it met the creature’s flesh, and bit into it, Feldman and Gideon waited with nervous anticipation.
 In spite of assurances and Feldman’s own conviction that the space beast was long dead, if anything was going to happen then he felt strongly it would happen now.
 The creature’s vast flesh, rippling reddish-brown scales, spread all around them like an island in space.
 The drill would be less than a pinprick, less than a mosquito bite, but both of them still held their breath.
 Nothing happened.
 The fantastic corpse remained as unresponsive as ever.

 Eventually, the equipment returned with a cylinder of tightly compacted and ancient flesh, frozen solid aeons ago.
 Feldman handled it for a moment with appropriate reverence then loaded it onto the sled.
 Orders were to take samples from several regions if possible.
 Collecting the equipment, they set off across the creature.
-Unwieldy as the equipment looked, It was easy to move in zero gravity and Feldman and Gideon had done this same routine many times under more difficult circumstances.
+Unwieldy as the equipment looked, It was easy to move in zero gravity and Feldman and Gideon had done this same routine many times under more difficult circumstances on the surface of meteors.
 Their boots gripped the ice with each step.

 “Advancing toward the head, Melville.”

 They took two more samples, each time without incident.
 The creature’s antediluvian flesh was extremely dense and frozen to rock but their drill was equipped with both lasers and diamond teeth.
 They continued until they could see the creature’s blunt nose, its monstrous maw with teeth like skyscrapers, up ahead against the backdrop of space.